 Entity form metadata records can be used for a variety of scenarios, including controlling the style of a field, prepopulating a field with a specific value, setting values on the form upon save, validating user-entered values, and more.

-While an Entity Form record allows a portal administrator to expose a Dynamics 365 form to portal users, entity lists provide administrators with the ability to add a webpage to their portal that will render a list of Dynamics 365 records without the need for a developer to surface the view on the portal by using custom code.
+While an Entity form record allows a portal administrator to expose a PowerApps form to portal users, entity lists provide administrators with the ability to add a webpage to their portal that will render a list of records without the need for a developer to surface the view on the portal by using custom code.

 Entity lists support sorting and filtering and will be paginated if the number of records is larger than the Page Size value specified on the Entity List record.
 If a Web Page for Details View has also been specified, each record will contain a link to the page and the ID of the record will be appended to the query string along with the ID Query String Parameter Name.

 Entity lists also support multiple views and actions.
-If more than one view has been specified in Dynamics 365, a drop-down menu will be rendered to the end user that allows them to toggle between various views.
+If more than one view has been specified, a drop-down menu will be rendered to the end user that allows them to toggle between various views.
 Likewise, if actions such as Edit or Delete have been added as action buttons, users with the correct permissions will see these options rendered in the view.

 Building on the previous example of the administrator of Contoso, Inc. creating an entity form to collect user suggestions, we will now cover the steps that the administrator would take to (very simplistically) expose the submitted records on the portal for other users to review and for easy access for submitting new ones:

-In Dynamics 365, go to Settings > Customizations > Customize the System > Entities > Suggestions > Views and edit the Active Suggestions view.
+In Dynamics 365 Portals, go to Settings > Customizations > Customize the System > Entities > Suggestions > Views and edit the Active Suggestions view.
 Add the columns that should be exposed on the portal to this view.